 FAQ

-- How often should I rewrite my 13 tags?: Every 4-6 weeks if the listing is mature, or whenever a season or gift period shifts.
-Avoid weekly churn.
+coffee lover giftranks for that search whilecoffeedoes not.
+Write multi-word phrases (2-4 words), and keep each under 20 characters with spaces counted. - How often should I rewrite my 13 tags?: Every 4-6 weeks if the listing is mature, or whenever a season or gift period shifts.
+Avoid weekly churn; Etsy needs time to re-rank.

 - Can I use the same 13 tags across multiple listings?: For variants of the same product, mostly yes.
-For different products, no — Etsy treats them as separate ranking targets.
+For different products, no — Etsy treats each as a separate ranking target, and identical tags cannibalize your own search placement.

-- Do tags need to match the title exactly?: Not exactly, but high-overlap keywords should appear in both — Etsy weights title + tag co-occurrence.
+- Do tags need to match the title exactly?: Not exactly, but your most important keyword phrases should appear in both.
+Etsy weighs the first ~40 title characters heaviest, so lead the title with the primary phrase and let tags cover the rest.

 Related